-- Send customer surveys, asking previous purchasers to tell you where they hang-out online.
+- Send customer surveys, asking previous purchasers where they hang out online.

 - Googling “INDUSTRY + forum”:

-If you think your client’s industry is too boring or unique to have an online community of raving fans, you’re likely wrong.
+You're likely wrong if you think your client’s industry is too boring or unique to have an online community of raving fans.
 Heck, there’s a subreddit of over 2,700 people who want to share photos of old toasters.
 Remember: the Internet has no limit!

 But how do you use these online communities to find trustworthy sources for your client’s content curation?